Pylons/substanced/docs/scripts.rst

 ==================================

 Substance D installs a number of helper scripts for performing admin-related tasks.
-To get full command-line syntax for any script, run it with :option:`--help`.
+To get full command-line syntax for any script, run it with the option ``--help``.

 :program:`sd_adduser`
 ---------------------